Rapptz/discord.py/docs/guide/interactions/checks.rst

 Integration Permissions
 ------------------------

-In addition to the standard check functionality, there are a few additional functionalities that behave similarly.
+In addition to the previously mentioned checks, there are a few other "check-like" functionalities provided.

-These options include:
+These include:

 - The :func:`@app_commands.default_permissions() <.app_commands.default_permissions>` decorator.
 - The :func:`@app_commands.guild_only() <.app_commands.guild_only>` decorator.